 Kids and families can't afford to have playspaces and recreational opportunities de-prioritized and delayed under a cloud uncertainty or misinformation.

-To that end, KABOOM! is convening a task force of public health experts, playground manufacturing leaders, and our peer nonprofit allies to develop the guidelines to support the safe re-opening of our communities' playgrounds.
+KABOOM! convened a Playground Reopening Taskforce of public health experts, playground manufacturing leaders, and our peer nonprofit allies to develop the guidelines to support the safe re-opening of our communities' playgrounds.

-With the counsel and leadership of the task force, KABOOM! will publish the guidelines for anyone to use, so that when the time comes, those administering playgrounds can use them to re-open and re-program their playspaces safely.
-We're also tracking playground closures and re-openings across the nation, and will soon publish our research on a public, interactive map.
+With the counsel and leadership of the task force, KABOOM! has published the guidance for anyone to use, so that when the time comes, those administering playgrounds can use them to re-open and re-program their playspaces safely.

 Long-term Community Resiliency

 The communities who have been disproportionately impacted by the COVID-19 crisis are the same communities who often lack access to quality places to play due to historic disinvestment.
 To address the long-term COVID-19 recovery, KABOOM! is building a movement to drive federal and private funding toward public infrastructure investments.

 Together, with peer nonprofits, municipalities, and expert in the public infrastructure sector, we plan to assess kids' access to playspaces in systems across the nation.
 With data in-hand, we'll broker public-private partnerships to address playspace inequity at the scale it exists — across school, housing, and parks systems.